glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 These failures can be observed via the CLI prompt and the `crdb.log` files.

 ## Treatment
-The docs are pretty good with some examples of how this can be done with some examples written in Python.
+The docs are pretty good with some examples written in Python.
 * [https://www.cockroachlabs.com/docs/v20.2/bulk-delete-data.html](https://www.cockroachlabs.com/docs/v20.2/bulk-delete-data.html)

-For this blog entry, there are some simple examples of how to do this by a simple shell script.
+For this blog entry, I have included simple examples of how to do this with via the CLI.

 ### Simple Delete script

-For an simple script that can be run with just from the shell via the cockroach CLI tool, consider the following:
+This simple script runs via the shell and accesses CockroachDB with the `cockroach` binary.
+Data is removed in small batches using the `LIMIT` operation.
+The `--watch` option is used with the `cockroach` CLI to run the same statement over and over again at the desired frequency.
+The `bash` script loop reads the returned data and exits once their are no more rows to be deleted.

 ```bash
 cockroach sql --insecure --format csv --execute """